Atrial Septal Defect

 Your doctor may need to check the health of your arteries.
 This can be done with coronary angiography .

 Small defects that produce few or no symptoms may not require treatment.
 Many defects may close on their own without treatment.
-Talk with your child's doctor about the best treatment plan.
+Talk with the doctor about the best treatment plan.
 Treatment options include:

-Surgery may be needed in patients with large defects if they cause significant symptoms.
+Surgery may be needed if large defects cause significant symptoms.

 A new procedure may also be performed.
 It closes the opening without surgery.
 A heart catheter is inserted in the inner part of the thigh.
 A closure device is inserted through this catheter.